 Photographers are always looking for the next “perfect photo” opportunity.
-I am always looking at the direction of light, people’s expressions and connections and/or wondering what would be the best angle to photograph someone or something.
+I am constantly looking at how light is falling, people’s expressions and connections while also considering the best angles to photograph the subject.
 Our family vacations are no different.
 This past summer we took photographs of the train traveling through the Glenfinnan Viaduct and the Military Tattoo in Edinburgh.
 I also took photographs of my children dancing in front of Castle Fraser and looking for the Loch Ness Monster near Urquhart Castle.

 I had just enough time to take a quick selfie before the train arrived.

-We even hired a professional photographer, Natalia Swiader to take photos of our family exploring Circus Lane and Dean Village in Edinburgh.
+We hired Natalia Swiader to capture our family while exploring Circus Lane and Dean Village in Edinburgh.

 All the while I kept my eyes open for the beautiful Scottish Highlander cows.
 They are stunning with their shaggy bangs hanging over their eyes and very impressive horns.
 Although we saw many highlander cows as we were driving through the countryside, they were always in fenced in areas which wouldn’t let us to get up close and personal.
 Try as I might, I just couldn’t get that “perfect photo” I was dreaming of capturing.
 But as we were driving on the Isle of Mull on our way to catch a ferry to the Isle of Iona I couldn’t believe my eyes!
 There on the side of the road, we found an entire herd of free range Highlander cows!!!
 Honestly, it was a dream come true.